 Starting my adult career in PR and marketing, I instantly rediscovered my love for writing and honed my craft; gaining six years of experience in copywriting, copyediting, online content creation, blog writing, corporate writing and proofreading on a daily basis working hand in hand with many other industry professionals.

 In 2008, I made the life-changing decision that I would set out into the world to explore, learn and grow.
 During my year-long hiatus and journey around the globe, I found love on a beautiful island in South Australia.
-After creating our own little family on Kangaroo Island and happily living on our remote sheep farm for 11 years, my husband, our two young children and me lost our family home during the 2020 summer bushfires.
+After creating our own little family on Kangaroo Island and happily living on our remote sheep farm for 11 years, my husband, our two young children and I lost our family home during the 2020 summer bushfires.

 During the recovery phase and the clean up of the burned remains of our previous farm paradise, I met some amazing resilient people that helped us not only stay focused but me personally to look excitedly into the future.

+I decided to become self-employed and once again work as a copywriter, editor, proofreader and use my knowledge and experience in PR and marketing to help Australian businesses.
 I am also volunteering as a proofreader at Distributed Proofreaders, proofreading old classic books for Project Gutenberg in German and English.

 My international background and wide-ranged adventures all around the world have shaped me into the person I am today.
 Whether working as a quad bike tour guide, public relations manager, hotel receptionist, waitress, accommodation and property manager as well as bookkeeper, promotions manager and beekeeper’s assistant—I took a lesson and great learnings out of every opportunity given to me.
 I have gained a great deal of knowledge while working for many businesses and the most recent natural disaster has sparked a lot of personal growth for me.
 I hope to now be in a position where I can help others along their journey.

-Since then, I have told hundreds of uplifting and inspiring stories of our island community members and have fundraised nearly $60,000 for an initiative to re-equip local farm firefighters who have lost so much in the Black Summer fires.
+Since then, I have told hundreds of uplifting and inspiring stories of our island community members and have fundraised over $60,000 for an initiative to re-equip local farm firefighters who have lost so much in the Black Summer fires.

 In March 2021, I was awarded the Community Champion award at The Advertiser and Sunday Mail ‘Woman of the Year’ awards in Adelaide and stood proudly alongside five other inspiring South Australian women, including public health officer Nicola Spurrier.
 This award was recognising my achievements since the personal loss in 2020.